- Vision sensors obstructed by dust/smudges on the camera lens

 Robot vacuums that 'stop working' are usually fighting a corrupted map from moved furniture — a fresh floor scan fixes the majority of reported failures.

-- Low lighting conditions preventing camera-based navigation
+- Low lighting preventing camera-based navigation

 - Reflective or very dark floors confusing the optical sensors

-- Doorway thresholds too high for the robot to cross
+- Doorway thresholds too high to cross

 Before you go — try one of these (they fix most cases).